New Excavation At Pompeii Uncovers Victim Crushed By Massive Rock

 Earlier this month, researchers at Pompeii announced another new discovery at a separate site, just north of the walls around Pompeii, in the Civita Giuliana.

-The team had found illegal tunnels dug by illicit treasure-seekers and began excavating the area to protect the artifacts there.
+The team had found illegal tunnels dug by illicit treasure seekers and began excavating the area to protect the artifacts there.
 As a result they found kitchen utensils, part of a bed and a tomb that was created after the eruption.

 They also managed, for the first time, to make a cast of the complete body of a horse that was killed in the eruption.